Qulxis/Collaborative-Spotify-Playlist-System/README.md

 ### Add Firestore Authentication and Update Paths:
-**NOTE that TAs for EECS6893 were sent an email containing the original SDK-Authentication file and just need to follow step 1**
+**NOTE that TAs for EECS6893 were sent an email containing the original SDK-Authentication file and just need to follow step 1 for Firestore Authentication below**

 You must have access to a Firestore database collection and its authentication file.
 For more and setting up a Firestore database on GCP, see [Firebase Authetication](https://firebase.google.com/docs/auth).
 Once you have the SDK-authentication file, perform the following steps to allow the project to use it:
 1. Upload the SDK authentication file to Collaborative-Spotify-Playlist-Generator/app/backend/auth/.
 (Note if using the orignal SDK file, steps 2&3 are not required for Firestore setup).